dmbarbour/glas/docs/GlasConfigLang.md

 The 'file' location will implicitly add the configuration file's location to the intermediate AST at parse time.
 This is very useful for relative paths, ensuring they are relative to the correct file even across imports.
 We can also detect problematic paths, such as a file path that steps outside a remote file's repository.

 The 'eval' location is useful for abstracting locations, or developing libraries of locations.
 It lets us describe locations before they are used or even in a separate file.

+## System and Environment Variables

+I propose to reserve `sys.*` for ad-hoc system provided configuration variables, analogous to applications.
+For example, we might define `sys.env.*` based on the OS environment, and perhaps `sys.os = "Linux"` and `sys.arch = "x86"` and `sys.cli.ver = "1.2.3"` and similar.

+This allows for adaptive configurations, and simultaneously supports precise namespace-based control over dependencies.
+On one hand, a global module might be defined with reference to `sys.os`.
+On the other, we could translate this to `target.sys.os` to support cross compilation.

 ## Toplevel Syntax